rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 If there aren't any error messages, then the installation was successful.
 By default, it will be put into the `~/.rocketpool` directory inside of your user account's home folder.

----
-:bulb: NOTE: The Smartnode installer cannot install `docker` and `docker-compose` on all platforms automatically.
+Note that the Smartnode installer cannot install `docker` and `docker-compose` on all platforms automatically.
 If you receive an error message like this during the installation:

 ```